Oil falls for fifth day on demand concerns as coronavirus spreads

 Gasoline stockpiles dropped by 2.7 million barrels in the week to Feb.
 21 to 256.4 million, the Energy Information Administration (EIA) said on Wednesday, amid a decline in refinery throughput.
 Distillate inventories fell by 2.1 million barrels to 138.5 million.

 U.S. crude oil stockpiles increased by 452,000 barrels to 443.3 million barrels, the Energy Information Administration said, which was less than the 2-million-barrel rise analysts had expected.
-[EIA/S]

 The crude market was also watching for possible deeper output cuts by the Organization of the Petroleum Exporting Countries (OPEC) and its allies including Russia, a group known as OPEC+.